norcross/sticky-publish-box/README.md

 Set the side publishing box on the WP post editor to stay on the side.

 ## Current Actions
-* Automatically sets the box.
+* Automatically sets the box to sticky on posts and pages.

 ## Changelog

 See [CHANGES.md](CHANGES.md).

 ## Roadmap
-* multi-site support
+* none at this time

 #### [Pull requests](https://github.com/norcross/sticky-publish-box/pulls) are very much welcome and encouraged.